Aidar5/nattoeng/docs/source/exercises/09_exercises.rst

 Function should return a list of commands with configuration based on specified ports and trunk_mode_template template.
 There should be no line feed at the end of lines in the list.

-Check function with trunk_config dictionaryand list of commands trunk_mode_template.
+Check function with trunk_config dictionary and list of commands trunk_mode_template.
 If this check is successful, check function again with trunk_config_2 dictionary and make sure that the resulting list contains correct interface and vlan numbers.

 Example of resulting list (line feed after each item is made for ease of reading):